oddbird/oddleventy/content/work/material-repricing.md

 {% import 'layout.macros.njk' as layout %}
 {% import 'quotes.macros.njk' as quotes %}

-General Stamping & Metalworks' tool for internal staff requires the Django application to keep track of complex relationships between thousands of materials and parts.
+General Stamping & Metalworks' tool allows internal staff to efficiently keep track of material prices as they change.
+The application supports importing and exporting
+Excel spreadsheets as well as generating
+PDF reports with one click.

 {{ layout.title('What We Did') }}